-THE home of Worthing Cricket Club has been granted retrospective planning permission for alterations to its front
+THE home of Worthing Cricket Club has been granted retrospective planning permission for alterations to its front terrace.

 The planning committee met last Wednesday to discuss the proposal, and issues were raised about the limited access for disabled people to the new seating area.